The-Balance-FFXIV/balance-static/content/jobs/melee/monk/advanced-guide.md

 &nbsp;

 When a Triple Even Blitz is possible, very often a Double Odd Blitz is possible right before instead.
 If given the choice, generally the Double Odd Blitz option will win against the Triple Even Blitz, as it is the option that loses less Formless Fists.

+### Further Topics
+Further Topics are still being discussed and added over time to this page, please check the Monk channels in the Balance Discord Server for (earlier) updates.